SaqibAMA/console-tetris/README.md

 # Console Tetris

 ## TL;DR
-This is a simple Tetris game that I made in third semester for a client.
-The major goal was to keep the code at basic level so that the client could understand it and present it.
+This is a simple Tetris game that I made in third semester.

 ### How to use this?